Build an LLM from scratch in MAX

 layer_norm_epsilon: float = 1e-5

-Next: In Step 02, you’ll implement the feed-forward network—also known as a multilayer perceptron (MLP)—that processes information after attention in each transformer block.
+Next: Section 2 implements the feed-forward network—the MLP that processes information after attention in each transformer block.

 Feed-forward network (MLP)